CAMHS Pupil Referral Unit (PRU) Team

 What is New River College (NRC) PRU?

-NRC is the key alternative educational provision for young people in Islington who, for a range of reasons, a mainstream school setting is not appropriate.
+New River College is the main Alternative Educational Provision for young people in Islington who, for a range of reasons, a mainstream school setting is not felt to be appropriate.

 It is an independent school offering education from Primary to Secondary level and is based over four sites: